GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 #### Information Gathering

 As the SRE responsible for improving Movie Guru's stability, you need to collaborate with various stakeholders within the organization.
+You are there to **break down silos** and not solve everthing on your own.
 Remember, there's no single "right answer" to this challenge.
 The goal is to encourage you to think critically about who you need to involve and what information you need to gather.

 To guide your thinking, consider these two key aspects:

-**1. Identify Key Stakeholders:**
+1. **Identify Key Stakeholders:**

  **Technical Teams:**
     - **Development Team:** Responsible for the application code.
 They can provide insights into potential bugs, performance bottlenecks, and upcoming releases.